-Having done her fair share of critiques, Maple decided to take a quick break at the garden and there, she found Honey at the table with a notepad.
+Having done her fair share of critiques, Maple decided to take a quick break in the garden and there, she found Honey at the table with a notepad.

 "Afternoon, dear sister.
 What unproductive things have you been doing in the past hour?" teased the elder twin, taking her seat across from her sister.

 "For your information, I've been working on my main dish.
 Oh, and look!
-I wrote down notes in eligible handwriting, wanna see?"
+I wrote down notes in readable handwriting, wanna see?"
 Honey spat dryly.

 "I would, but then I would know what you're planning.
 You wouldn't want your horrible ideas to be spoiled, would you?"

 "Please, I have brilliant ideas."

 "That's debatable," Maple sighed once more, placing a hand on her cheek.
 "As for me, I haven't done much for mine.
 Mostly because I've been busy babysitting the chefs.
 Even had to fire one of them."

 "Oh, how tragic," Honey rolled her eyes, still focused on her notebook.
 "Why don't you go back to babysitting them and leave me alone, okay?"

 "I will after my break.
 I just wanted to see how you were doing is all and to be certain that your main dish will be nothing compared to mine."

 "Is that right?
 Well, sister, since you seem so confident, why don't we have a Dining Duel on during the banquet?" posed the yellow-clad girl.